fraber/openproject-time-tracker/ROADMAP.md

 and work package) instead of interval times to stay 100% compatible with OpenProject and simplify Panel/Store/Model.

-- spentOn DateField apparently writes a Data back into the model in the ColumnConfig in Ext.grid.plugin.CellEditing.onEditComplete: => change to Y-m-d

-- WorkPackges ComboBox:
-  - Load WorkPackages store for the selected project on activation

 - TimeEntryPanel: Fix column configuration and editors
-        - Date field doesn't work yet
-        - Don't write TimeEntry.updatedAt to server
 	- Show PT5H as 5 hours...
-        - Load work packages per project on-demand
-        - New field activty "activity" : { "href" : "/api/v3/
+	- New field activty "activity"
-          time_entries/activities/9",
-          "title" : "Development" }
-- TimeEntryPanel CRUD:
-  - Create new entries
-  - Delete entries
+- Editing:
+	- Save only when valid (at least with valid WorkPackage)
+	- Show error message when saving(?)
-  - Save and reload buttons
+	- Save edited values with:
+		- cell.change (excluding Project)?
-- Login page
+		- selection.change?
+- Handle strange data:
+	- Projects without work packages(?)
-        - Get token from OpenProject
+	- When connected to test database from Jens

-        - Somehow get the current user's ID
-	- Show the user data in the login screen in grey (because they are defined on the OpenProject side)
-- Write data back to server
-        - Write comment with format: plain and html:
-          "<p>...plain...</p>"
-        - Delete data on server
-          "delete" : { "href" : "/api/v3/time_entries/27157",
-                     "method" : "delete" },
-          "updateImmediately" :
-          { "href" : "/api/v3/time_entries/27157",
-            "method" : "patch" },
+Bugs:
+	- WPs are shown as numbers in some situations.
+	  Create debugging tab with WorkPackages?

 = V0.2.0 (no release defined yet)